evilnose/PyRKViewer/README.md

 ## Testing and Profiling
 * To run all tests, go to project root and run `python -m unittest`.
-* To run a particular test, run e.g. `python -m unittest test.rkplugin.test_nodes`.
+* To run a particular test, run e.g. `python -m unittest test.rkplugin.test_api`.
 * To profile the application, run `sphinx-build -b html docs\source docs\build`.

 ## Mac Notes